Tamed Warping Network for High-Resolution Semantic Video Segmentation: Experiments

+We report our major results on the Cityscapes dataset \cite{cityscapes}, which contains 5k images finely annotated with 19 classes.
+The models are trained on the 2975 training images and evaluated on the 500 validation images.
+We also obtain results on the 1525 test images, reported by the test server.
+Each image is the $20^{th}$ frame of a $1024\times2048$ video clip.
+We also conduct experiments on the CamVid dataset~\cite{camvid}, which can be found in \cref{sec:camvid}.

-The training of TWNet is divided into two steps, i.e., the training of per-frame CNN and the training of the non-key-frame CNN.
+The training is divided into two steps, i.e., the training of per-frame CNN and the training of NKFC.
 To train the per-frame model, we use the 2975 fine-annotated training images~(i.e., the $20^{th}$ frames in the video clips).
-We use MobileNet \citep{mobilenet} pre-trained on ImageNet~\citep{imagenet} as the encoder of the key-frame CNN, and use three cascaded lateral connections~\citep{fpn} as the decoder.
-We apply the Adam optimizer~\citep{adam} to train for $90K$ iterations with the initial learning rate of $1\times10^{-2}$ and batch size $8$.
-We update the pre-trained parameters with $100$ times smaller learning rate.
+We use MobileNet \cite{mobilenet} pre-trained on ImageNet~\cite{imagenet} as the encoder of the per-frame CNN and three cascaded lateral connections~\cite{fpn} as the decoder.
+We adopt the Adam optimizer~\cite{adam} to train for $90K$ iterations with the initial learning rate of $1\times10^{-2}$ and a batch size of $8$.
+We update the pre-trained parameters with a $100$ times smaller learning rate.
 Weight decay~$\lambda_0$ is set to $1\times10^{-7}$.
-Training data augmentations include mean extraction, random scaling between $0.5$ to $2.0$, random horizontal flipping, and random cropping to $[800, 800]$~($[600, 600]$ for CamVid).
-We implement the model using TensorFlow~1.12~\citep{tensorflow} and perform training on a single GTX~1080~Ti GPU card.
+Training data augmentations include mean extraction, random scaling between $0.5$ to $2.0$, random horizontal flipping, and random cropping to $[800, 800]$.
+We implement the model using TensorFlow~1.12~\cite{tensorflow} and train it on a GTX~1080~Ti GPU card.

-After the training of per-frame CNN, the parameters in it are fixed, and we start to train the non-key-frame CNN.
-In each training step of non-key-frame CNN, we first send a batch of the $19^{th}$ frames into the per-frame CNN to extract their context features.
+After training the per-frame CNN, the parameters in it are fixed, and we start to train NKFC.
+In each training step of NKFC, we first send a batch of the $19^{th}$ frames into the per-frame CNN to extract their context features.
 Then, we perform warping and correction for the corresponding $20^{th}$ frames and calculate the loss according to \cref{eq:loss2}.
-Note that if the consistency loss $\mathcal{L}_{consist}$ is employed, the $20^{th}$ frames should also be sent to the per-frame model to calculate the context features.
-In this training phase, random cropping is not adopted since the warping operation may exceed the cropped boundary.
-We set training size to $[1024, 2048]$~($[720, 960]$ for CamVid) with batch size 4.
+Note that the $20^{th}$ frames should also be sent to the per-frame model to calculate the context features.
+Random cropping is not adopted since the warping operation may exceed the cropped boundary.
+We keep the size of $[1024, 2048]$~ with a batch size of 4.